Steam Link: Hardware device

 The Steam Link comes with power adapters for various countries.

 Software (hardware)

 Operating system

-The Steam Link uses a modified version of Linux based on version 3.8 of the Linux kernel.
+The hardware device uses a modified version of Linux based on version 3.8 of the Linux kernel.
 It is possible to enable root SSH access to the system.

 SDK

 One month after release, support was added to the Steam Link to have Steam Link apps, which can be created using an SDK.
 A number of such apps have been created, such as apps for accessing Kodi, but no database or store for them exists as of November 2017.

 Games and applications

 Any Steam game that can run on the host computer can be streamed to the Steam Link.
 On Linux host it is also possible to stream a Windows game using the Proton beta (released August 2018).
 Non-Steam games can be played as well.

 Discontinuation

 Valve announced in November 2018 that they are no longer manufacturing the Steam Link hardware device, and will sell off the remaining stock.
 Valve will continue to support software and device updates to existing Steam Link hardware, but are directing users towards the mobile app to provide the same functionality.